Music

 Pre-requisites: performance audition.

-This course explores, practices, and performs vocal, acting/communication, movement, and analytical skills needed for success in performance of staged musical theatre and opera scenes.
+Explores, practices, and performs vocal, acting/communication, movement, and analytical skills needed for success in performance of staged musical theatre, opera, and collaborations with other art forms.
 Additional study and evaluation may occur in the areas of audition preparation, role preparation and analysis, structure of song and scene, dance, technical aspects of theatre, and self and peer evaluation.
-Emphasis is on professional behavior which will serve in any career.

 MUSE 362.
 CHAMBER MUSIC ENSEMBLES.
 1 Credit.